 Office Location: 613 W Main St, Manchester (Parking Lot 1, Entrance H)

 Our staff will assess your condition to tailor services to meet your needs.
 We work very closely with you, your provider, and your family or caregivers to provide the care you deserve and expect.

 Medicare, Medicaid, private insurance, sliding fee scale, and private pay all cover home care.
 Once insurance coverage is approved, the primary insurance carrier is billed directly.
 Case management nurses work directly with you to coordinate benefits and provide appropriate, cost-effective care to meet your needs.

-RMC Home Care and Hospice Director
+RMC Home Care Director

 613 W. Main St.

 TTY: 563-927-7326 or State Relay Service 711 or 1-800-735-2943

 You can file a grievance in person or by mail, fax, or email.
 If you need help filing a grievance, Agency Director is available to help.